-A recording of this webinar will be made available to those who register.
+A recording of this webinar is available.

 Date: Thursday, October 28th